go-pkgz/pool/README.md

 How batching works:
 1. Pool accumulates submitted items until batch size is reached
-2. Full batch is sent to worker as single channel operation
+2. Full batch is sent to worker as a single channel operation
 3. Worker processes each item in the batch sequentially
 4. Last batch may be smaller if items don't divide evenly